-

 Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
 Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

-Yes, insurers in Indonesia are subject to additional requirements concerning consumers, as the OJK has issued comprehensive consumer protection regulations, including OJK Regulation No. 6/POJK.07/2022 concerning Consumer and Public Protection in the Financial Service Sector, dated April 18, 2022 (“OJK Reg.
-6/2022”), which is applicable to financial service providers, including insurers.
+Yes.
+Insurers in Indonesia are subject to additional requirements concerning consumers, as the OJK has issued comprehensive consumer protection regulations, including OJK Regulation 22 of 2023 concerning Consumer and Public Protection in the Financial Services Sector, dated December 22, 2023 (“OJK Reg.
+22/2023”), which is applicable to financial service providers, including insurance and reinsurance companies.
 Insurers must adhere to specific requirements related to promoting insurance products, establishing consumer protection units, and data storage.
 Although no pricing restrictions such as caps on premiums or other pricing-related restrictions are imposed directly on insurers, the OJK does require financial service providers, including insurers, to prepare pricing guidelines.
-These guidelines should address various aspects such as expenses incurred in producing products and services, expected profit, offering prices to consumers, and any penalty fees or sanction-related costs.
+These guidelines should address various aspects such as expenses incurred in producing products and/or services, expected profit, offering prices to consumers, and any penalty fees or sanction-related costs.

 Is there a legal or regulatory resolution regime applicable to insurers in your jurisdiction?

-Yes, there is a legal and regulatory regime for insurers in Indonesia in relation to resolution.
+Yes, there is a legal and regulatory resolution regime for insurers in Indonesia.
 This regime is primarily governed by the Indonesia Insurance Law and the Insolvency Law.
 Under the Indonesia Insurance Law, only the OJK has the authority to initiate bankruptcy or debt payment postponement proceedings against insurance companies.
 The procedures and requirements for initiating such proceedings must comply with the provisions of relevant laws and regulations.

 Creditors may submit a request to the OJK to initiate bankruptcy or debt payment postponement proceedings in Commercial Court, and the OJK must approve or reject the request within 30 days of receiving it in complete form.